ybriffa/docs/pages/cloud/dedicated/services_backup_storage/guide.en-sg.md

 ### Set up access control

 Access to your Backup storage is restricted by IP address using an access control list (ACL).
-By default, all IPs in your account have FTP/FTPS access to the backup storage.
-The other protocols (NFS and CIFS) are not authorised by default.
+Only IPs in your OVH Account will be able to access the Storage, once they are whitelisted in the ACL.
+They The other protocols (NFS and CIFS) are not authorised by default.
 To authorise them, you will need to create an ACL.

 #### Add backup access

-Log into your [OVH control panel](https://ca.ovh.com/auth/?action=gotomanager){.external}, and go to your server's page.
+Log into your [OVH control panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and go to your server's page.
 Then select the `Backup storage`{.action} tab, and click the `Add an access button`{.action}.

 ![Add backup access](images/backup-storage-03-edited.png){.thumbnail}